config-syncer/config-syncer/docs/tutorials/notifier.md

 ## Mailgun
-To configure Mailgun, create a Secret with the following keys:
+To receive email notifications via Mailgun, create a Secret with the following keys:

 | Name                    | Description                                  |
 |-------------------------|----------------------------------------------|